Genre-mashing comics that make you think

-Drawing heavy inspiration from retro real time strategy games like Age of Empires and Warcraft III, Chronospire imagines a world of elves and orcs that is not confined to the dark ages — seeing the groups do battle with everything from stone age weaponry, to industrialized machinery, to futuristic lasers and robotics.
-Meanwhile, an obvious love of JRPG tropes (specifically from the seminal classic, Chrono Trigger) abound in its many colorful characters, which include a quriky robot and a dark elf gunslinger.
+Drawing heavy inspiration from retro real-time strategy games like Age of Empires and Warcraft III, Chronospire imagines a world of elves and orcs that is not confined to the dark ages — seeing the groups do battle with everything from stone age weaponry, to industrialized machinery, to futuristic lasers and robotics.
+Meanwhile, an obvious love of JRPG tropes (specifically from the seminal classic, Chrono Trigger) abound in its many colorful characters, which include a quirky robot and a dark elf gunslinger.

 Japanese Monster Movie Meets the Adventures of Marco Polo

 Dive into the world of Kaiju Kingdoms — a loving tribute to old Japanese monster movies, that introduces you to a fantasy world based on the medieval kingdoms of Asia.
 See the world through the lens of Enzo Di Corso, a bold adventurer from a land where the inventions of Leonardo Di Vinci are more than just sketches — they are the foundations of a steampunk civilization.
 Samurai swordplay, primitive flying machines, and unique monsters that look like they should be stomping miniatures while firecrackers pop around them, all feature in this unique adventure!